 During the course, you will explore a range of media and processes, including drawing, painting, mixed media, photography and computer-aided design.
 Learning about the work of artists and craftspeople will involve visits to galleries and museums.
 You will experiment working with large scale A1 development boards and produce final pieces of A2 size.

 There is a set task at the end of the course.
 A question paper issued in January gives a list of starting points to select one from.
-You will have approximately fifteen weeks of class time to produce supporting work.
+You will have approximately twelve weeks of class time to produce supporting work.
 The final piece is produced in a ten-hour period.
 Students can work in any medium of their choice.

 Art at GCSE will enable you to improve your practical skills and experiment with different materials and techniques.
 You will improve on your powers of observation and look at the work of a range of artists and craftspeople.
 You will think creatively and imaginatively and learn to express your ideas through drawing and designing.